It’s difficult to focus on recovery when your job is in jeopardy.

-Document all communication between you and your employer regarding your workers’ compensation claim so an attorney can review it and advise you on next steps.
+Document all communication between you and your employer regarding your workers’ compensation claim so a work injury lawyer can review it and advise you on next steps.

 LET US HELP YOU WITH YOUR WORKERS’ COMP CLAIM

 Can you be fired while on workers comp?
 Yes, but it’s very important to examine the evidence you have for why you were fired.

 If you have good reason to believe you were terminated in retaliation for filing a workers comp claim, make sure to keep detailed records, copies of email conversations, and anything else that could help support your case.
 Then, reach out to a workers compensation attorney to find out if your termination was legal.

 At The Law Office of Brian D. Tadros, our focus is on solely on injured workers just like you.
 After a workplace injury, you deserve the same level of representation and guidance that your employer and their insurance company have.

 If you feel that you were fired (or are about to be fired) for filing a claim, this is the perfect opportunity to hire a workers comp attorney.